 The TLR7 protein normally helps the immune system identify viral infections; in past studies, however, researchers have found that animals can develop a version of lupus when immune cells produce excess TLR7.

-Dr. Scofield, who was not involved in the study, added that lupus is associated with dozens of genes.
+Dr. Scofield, who works at the Oklahoma Medical Research Foundation and was not involved in the study, added that lupus is associated with dozens of genes.
 “Given all the genes that escape X inactivation, there might be others,” he said.
 “You might find others that interact with TLR7.
 You might find a whole cascade.”

 As a follow-up to the study, Guéry and his team are planning to compare TLR7 levels in healthy women with those in lupus patients.

-Although the research did not reveal the mechanisms through which TLR7 avoids X chromosome inactivation, Guéry said it raised the possibility of a new way to treat lupus: limiting TLR7 protein levels could be easier than trying to inactivate the duplicate TLR7 gene.
+Although the research did not reveal the mechanisms through which TLR7 avoids X chromosome inactivation, Guéry said it raised the possibility of a new way to treat lupus: limiting TLR7 protein levels would likely be easier than successfully inactivating the duplicate TLR7 gene.
 He said, “It’s true that if we can reestablish inactivation of the X chromosome, that might be good for patients… But what might be better is to target TLR7 directly.”